Kier Group: 21st century

-2018-2021 financial difficulties
+2018–2021 financial difficulties

 After the liquidation of rival Carillion in January 2018, Kier took on some Carillion staff and contracts: 150 Carillion workers employed on smart motorway joint ventures became Kier employees; 51 Carillion employees working on seven HS2 civil engineering packages awarded to the CEK joint venture were allowed to join Kier/Eiffage.
 However, because Kier shared characteristics that contributed to Carillion's collapse – problem contracts, rising debts, and use of reverse factoring supply chain finance – City hedge funds began to 'short' Kier's shares; 10.9% were shorted by 30 August 2018, later rising to 18%, though Kier's position was not seen to be as risky as Carillion's.
 The 2018 results were in line with City expectations – showing a pre-tax profit of £137m from stable revenue of £4.5 billion – with Kier outlining clear debt reduction plans.
 On 15 November 2018, Kier announced the £24m sale of its Australian road assets business KHSA to joint venture partner Downer, saying sale proceeds would help reduce net debt – £624m at 31 October 2018.

-However, on 30 November, Kier announced a £264m rights issue, priced at 409p, to pay down net debts; the announcement led to Kier shares dropping almost 33%, cutting Kier's stock market value by £329m to £492m.
-The slide continued; on 3 December shares were trading around 40% lower than before the rights issue announcement.
-On 5 December, Kier was demoted from the FTSE 250 Index, and its share price dropped below the rights issue price, making it cheaper for investors to buy shares in the open market than in the rights issue, and leaving underwriters (Numis, Peel Hunt, Citigroup, HSBC and Santander) facing losses.
+However, on 30 November, Kier announced a £264m rights issue, priced at 409p, to pay down net debts; Kier shares dropped almost 33%, cutting Kier's stock market value by £329m to £492m.
+The slide continued; on 5 December, Kier was demoted from the FTSE 250 Index, and its share price dropped below the rights issue price, making it cheaper for investors to buy shares in the open market than in the rights issue, and leaving underwriters (Numis, Peel Hunt, Citigroup, HSBC and Santander) facing losses.
 Shares were also subject to renewed 'shorting'.
 On 10 December, shares closed at 376.4p, a 15-year low.
 Only 38% of the rights issue was taken up, with shares still trading below the rights issue price, at 385p, on 19 December.

-Following the failed rights issue, shares fell by 13% to a 15-year low of 335p, but later recovered.
-They were trading at 529p on 11 January 2019, when some shareholders sought changes in Kier's leadership team.
+After the failed rights issue, shares fell by 13% to a 15-year low of 335p, but later recovered, trading at 529p on 11 January 2019, when some shareholders sought changes in Kier's leadership team.
 CEO Haydn Mursell subsequently resigned on 22 January (his successor, former Wates Group CEO Andrew Davies, took up the post on 15 April 2019).
-In a trading statement Kier said the rights issue had helped reduce year-end net debt to £130m compared with £239m at the end of the previous year; average month-end net debt for the six months to 31 December 2018 was £370m, as compared with £410m for the previous six months.
 On 28 January 2019, Kier shares dropped 4% after reports it would sell its housing maintenance arm to cut debt, and the company was also reducing its waste management activities.